CooSoft/perl-lib-config-verifier/README.md

 - **match\_syntax\_value($syntax, $value\[, $error\])**

-    Tests the data in `$value` against an item in the syntax tree as given by `$syntax`. `$error` is an optional reference to a string that is to contain any type/value errors that are detected.
+    Tests the data in `$value` against a syntax pattern as given by `$syntax`.
+A syntax pattern is something like `'R:hostname'` or `'i:1,10'`. `$error` is an optional reference to a string that is to contain any type/value errors that are detected.

 - **register\_syntax\_regex($name, $regex)**

     Registers the regular expression string `$regex`, which is not a compiled RE object, as a syntax pattern under the name given in `$name`.
-This is then available for use as `'R:<Name`' just like the built in syntax patterns.
+This is then available for use as `'R:name'` just like the built in syntax patterns.
 This can be used to replace any built in pattern or extend the list of patterns.
-The regular expression must be anchored, i.e. start and end with ^ and $ respectively.
+The regular expression must be anchored, i.e. start and end with `^` and `$` respectively.

+    The new regular expression term either goes into the global default table, which will affect newly created objects, or the object's own private table, depending upon whether this method is called as a class or an instance method.

 - **string\_to\_boolean($string)**